librarianrafia/cv/index.md

   - This appointment came with a scholarship for the School of Information at the University of Michigan, Ann Arbor.

  `May 1999` Outstanding Graduate in the American Studies Department sponsored by State University of New York at Buffalo.

+ ### Grant Support

+`2013` Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.

+  - We were <a href="http://www.neh.gov/files/press-release/mj-bookshelf-winners.pdf">one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH. </a>
+  - Supported the grant by helping with displays, creating a web page to highlight the materials.

+- On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project</a>
+    - Worked on white paper for original internal grant

 ## Publications